SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-graph.md

 In some cases, it's hard to define the relationship between objects, especially if the relationship is complex.

-Let's see one of the use cases of the graph.

 If we have a relationship between three objects, for example (Khaled, Fahad, and Majed).

 Khaled knows Fahad.
-And Fahad knows Khaled and Majed, but Majed doesn't know neither Khaled nor Fahad.
+And Fahad knows Khaled and Majed, but Majed doesn't know either Khaled or Fahad.
 How can we store these objects with their relationship?

 Well, we can use **Graph** to store this relationship.
 Graph is a data structure that stores objects and their relationships with other objects.